Skip to content

 Metric Value

-Startup (schema load + route registration) ~1 s
+Startup (schema load + route registration) ~2.1 s full app import in local smoke test

 Memory (schema + state) ~100 MB